Cyber security attack FAQs

 We are working closely with headteachers on this issue.

-Residents with a Purple Badge which has expired from 1 October 2025, or is due to expire soon, should continue displaying their current Purple Badge.
-We have told parking enforcement officers not to issue penalty charge notices (parking tickets) to Purple Badge holders with recently expired badges, and this will remain in place until our systems are back up and running.
+If you currently hold a Purple Badge which has expired less than three months ago please continue to display your existing badge.
+We have told parking enforcement officers not to issue penalty charge notices (parking tickets) to Purple Badge holders with recently expired badges.

 Our responses to Freedom of Information requests (FOIs) and Subject Access Requests (SARs) may be delayed while we continue to investigate the cyber attack and confirm its impact.
 We have notified the Information Commissioner's Office of the incident and will share more information as it becomes fully available.